VarunCode/Application-of-CNN-for-NDVR/README.md

 2. Interpreting and understanding the use of Alexnet in the context of NDVR by previous state-of-the-art approaches was a challenge in itself.
 The complexity of aggregating from intermediate steps led to a challenging but great experience of breaking down a neural net.

 3. A very interesting extension of the project (never attempted before) is applying the said model on low-quality video datasets.
 We attempted premilinary training efforts on the same but lack of a large near duplicate video dataset (like CC_WEB_VIDEO for low quality domain) was a hiccup as the model began overfitting.
-As mentioned before, this would be one of the immediate future direction for this project.
+As mentioned before, this would be one of the immediate future directions for this project.

 ## Appendix